How wise is doing your own therapy by writing and putting it online?

 But what if the system building is the problem?

-The real problem is that problems exist and a completely unavoidable fact of life.
+The real problem is that problems exist, and always will exist, and are a completely unavoidable fact of life.
 Not all problems are solvable.
 Worst of all, it’s in our nature as humans to grow dissatisfied with whatever solutions you do come up with.

 I build a system to manage my tasks.
 I decide that system should have deadlines.
 It should handle project notes.
 I move the system to a new platform and tweak it.
 I tweak the tweaks.
 The whole thing works flawlessly.

 But then time passes, and it turns out still life is hard.
 I forget things or feel overwhelmed.
-I ask myself “why am I having this type of problem when I have spent so much energy working the system to deliver me from this sort of issue?“.
+I ask myself “why am I having this type of problem when I have spent so much energy working the system to handle these sorts of things?
+Could I rethink or reengineer the system to make this easier?“.
+I do something new or different or start from scratch again.

 The real problem is there is no system that makes life easy.